survivejs/react-book/manuscript/00_introduction.md

 ## Additional Material

 The book content and source are available at [GitHub](https://github.com/survivejs/webpack_react).
-Even though it is recommended you will work through the material and experiment as you go, you can also just pick a starting point from there and then work on it instead.
-This is useful especially if you master basics already.
-Or in case you want to skip the React part.
+This allows you to start from any chapter you want.
+If you already understand the basics of React and are more interested in architecture, fetch the starting point from GitHub.

 ## Getting Support

-As no book is perfect you will likely come by issues and might have some questions related to content.
+As no book is perfect you will likely come by issues and might have some questions related to the content.
 There are a couple of options:

 * [GitHub Issue Tracker](https://github.com/survivejs/webpack_react/issues)
 * [Gitter Chat](https://gitter.im/survivejs/webpack_react)